Educational services provided within the school environment

 - Behaviour support help children and young people who have one of the following: attention deficit disorder (ADD), attention deficit hyperactivity disorder (ADHD), oppositional defiance disorder (ODD) or conduct disorder.

-- Education Welfare - offer support for schools and parents regarding the attendance, truancy and exclusion from school of pupils.
+- Inclusion - offer support for schools and parents regarding the attendance, truancy and exclusion from school of pupils.

 Please also see our webpage: Special educational needs and disabilities education support and advice for teachers.